myousafzafar/php-classes-example/README.md

 # php-classes-example
-'movie' class with private and public variables, objects, getter and setter methods to access and modify those variables.
+'movie' class with private and public variables.
+Objects, getter and setter methods to access and modify those variables.